Andrew Garcia https://www.safehome.org/author/andrew-garcia/

 • Thirty Second Call Response: Ring home security systems boast a thirty-second response time.
 This is the time it takes for the monitoring center to reach out when your alarm goes off.
 And from what we’ve seen, this is a fairly fast response time for any incident in or around your home.

 Did You Know?
-The industry standard response time is between 30-40 seconds.
-The fastest we’ve seen was offered by Deep Sentinel, at 20 second response times.
-Check out our latest Deep Sentinel review to learn more about this innovative, camera-based system.
+The average response time across the home security industry is between 30 and 40 seconds.
+Deep Sentinel has the fastest response time we’ve come across – just 20 seconds.
+You can check out our latest Deep Sentinel review to find out more about this innovative, camera-based system.

 • Lifetime Theft Protection: Ring promises to replace any equipment, such as a camera mounted on your porch, if it is stolen.
 This theft protection plan does not expire.
 You may be wondering why someone would steal a security camera, but trust us, it happens all the time.